OtherMythos/ProceduralExplorationGame/README.md

-# Turn based game
+# Procedural Exploration Game
-An un-named project for the avEngine.
+An un-named game for the avEngine.

 This game is based on RPG mechanics and built around the idea of exploration.
-The gameplay loop focuses on the player exploring the world, finding items, places and combat encounters.
+The gameplay loop focuses on the player exploring a procedural world, finding items, places and combat encounters.
-I hope to have a large number of collectables and a variety of content in this game.
+The game is intended to distill the feeling of exploring a large world into a short, biting gameplay loop.

-Expected features include:
+Current features include:
  * Voxel graphics for character models, scenes, items, etc.
- * Turn based combat system.
+ * Point and click combat system.
+ * Procedural world, complete with regions which appear in sections.
+ * Designed around mobile, i.e quick bursts of play sessions.

+Future intended features include:
  * Copious amounts of collectables.
  * Quest and task system.
- * Designed around mobile, i.e quick bursts of play sessions.
+ * Character customisation.
+ * Improved variety in regions, enemies, characters, gameplay sessions.

 ## Building project
 Assets for this project need to be built before they can be used.